-Water is not a strictly a nutrient but it is essential to life.
-Muscle for example contains 80% water, fat 20-30% and bone in a young animal 70-80%.
-Animals will survive for a long time without feed but will soon dehydrate without water.
+Water is not strictly a nutrient but it is essential to life.
+Muscle for example contains 80% water, fat 20-30%, and bone in a young animal 70-80%.
+Animals will survive for a long time without a feed but will soon dehydrate without water.

 Water is the main constituent of all digestive juices and gland secretions.
 It is also a product of digestion when foodstuffs are broken down in the body to produce heat and energy.

 These are compounds made up of carbon, hydrogen, and oxygen and provide the "energy" part of the diet.
 They contain such things as sugars, starch, and cellulose - the things that make up about 75% of the dry matter of most plants.
 In a laboratory feed analysis, you actually explode or burn a feed sample to measure the energy released as heat.

 These provide energy in a readily digestible form.
 Glucose is a good example.
 So most complex carbohydrates have to end up as sugars before final absorption.

 This is the most common form of energy storage in plants.
 It is stored in seed kernels, tubers, and stems.
 Starch is insoluble in water and is broken down into many different sugars during digestion and before absorption.